Bahía Blanca Sud railway station

-Bahía Blanca Sud (English: Bahía Blanca South) is a railway station of the Argentine rail network, part of the General Roca Railway.
+Bahía Blanca Sud (English: Bahía Blanca South) is an inactive railway station of the Argentine rail network, part of the General Roca Railway.
 Originally built and operated by the Buenos Aires Great Southern Railway, it is located in the city of Bahía Blanca, Buenos Aires Province.
-In November 2014 the station was declared National Historical Monument by the Argentine government.
+In November 2014 the station was declared a National Historical Monument by the Argentine government.

 Bahía Blanca Sud station was the seat of the Sport Museum ("Museo del Deporte") of the city, until 2015, when it was moved to "Torre del Bicentenario".